MichaelZhang-Navex/airflow-dbt-ge/airflow/README.md

 docker-compose up -d
 ```

-Then pug dags in ./dags
+Then put dags in ./dags

 ## enable encryption

-you can generate the key anywhere and put it in the docker-compose.yml
+I have put a key in file, but you can generate the key anywhere and put it in the docker-compose.yml

 ```bash
 pip install cryptography